shopnilsazal/simple-bcrypt/README.md

 # simple-bcrypt

-simple-bcrypt package provides bcrypt hashing utilities for `Flask/Sanic/Quart/Eve` application.
+simple-bcrypt provides bcrypt hashing utilities for `Flask/Sanic/Quart/Eve` application.
 Python 3.3+ is required to use this package.

 Due to the recent increased prevelance of powerful hardware, such as modern GPUs, hashes have become increasingly easy to crack.
 A proactive solution to